NaitikSinghal/MyReadingApp/README.md

-# jReader
+# ReaderApp
-Android book reader app bulit using Jetpack compose and Jetpack components
+A book reader app bulit using Jetpack compose and Jetpack components